JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 ## 4. Authentication Flow

-This section describes exactly, how the document extends the OpenID Connect User Authentication Flow and the Token Request.
+This section describes exactly, how the document extends the OpenID Connect End User Authentication Flow and the Token Request.

 ### 4.1.
-User Authentication
+End User Authentication

 TODO